-Initially, alcohol makes you feel jubilant.
+Initially, alcohol makes you feel happy and even jubilant.
 It drops your inhibitions.
 Then, something changes.
 Does alcohol make you depressed?

 How Alcohol Works in the Brain

 Ethyl alcohol is the active ingredient in all types of alcoholic drinks.
 When you first start drinking, the substance begins to affect the brain.
 It results in the disruption of neurotransmitters.
 You first see it as a change in the decision-making process; people might call this losing their inhibitions.

 Next, you’ll encounter the depressive effects of the drug.
 As a nervous system depressant, it now slows down your ability to reason, talk, and move.
 Most people can shrug off these consequences the next day after a hangover.
 This might not be the case when you deal with a substance induced mood disorder.

 People with an underlying depressive mental health disorder might see a worsening of their symptoms.
 Its severity depends on the disorder.
 If someone doesn’t know that it’s there, the depressive mood that alcohol can lead to might be surprising.
 You thought alcohol would boost your mood; instead, it made things feel worse.

 Even if you don’t struggle with depression, it’s possible for alcohol to make you feel depressed.
 If you started drinking to forget the stress of a job loss or relationship breakup, you’ll feel worse.
 Because you didn’t process the emotions correctly, the disruption of the neurotransmitters might wreak havoc.
 You may have a sudden outburst of sadness that remains in place even after the alcohol wears off.

 Treatment for an Alcohol Use Disorder Stops the Substance Abuse

 If you’ve been abusing alcohol, you need help.
 Ending the temptation to reach for a drink is tough.
 Professional assistance can give you the tools you need to stick with your resolve to quit.
 Similarly, it provides you with relapse prevention training.